Stuart0l/Stuart0l.github.io/about.md

 # About

-I'm Xuhao Luo (罗旭皓), a second year master student in the [Dept of Computer Science and Engineering](https://cse.ucsd.edu) at [UC San Diego](https://www.ucsd.edu).
-Currently I work in the [WukLab](http://wuklab.io) with Prof. [Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) on operating systems, networking, and computer architecture.
+I'm Xuhao Luo (罗旭皓), a first year Ph.D. student in the [Dept of Computer Science](https://cs.illinois.edu) at [UIUC](https://illinois.edu/).
+Currently I work with Prof. [Tianyin Xu](https://tianyin.github.io).
+Previously, I have been worked in the [WukLab](http://wuklab.io) with Prof. [Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) on operating systems, networking, and computer architecture.

-I will start my Ph.D. at UIUC from Fall 2021.

-Contact: x3luo@eng.ucsd.edu
+Contact: xuhaol2@illinois.edu

 <p>
   My